How to organize invoices for your business in 7 simple steps

 5. Categorize invoices for better tracking

 Invoices should be organized by vendor, project, or expense type to improve financial visibility.
-Separating invoices into paid and unpaid categories makes it easier to follow up on outstanding payments and simplifies reporting.
+Separating invoices into paid and unpaid or open categories makes it easier to follow up on outstanding payments and simplifies reporting.

 6. Set up regular reviews